 - The centre in which I work has handwashing stations and clear social distance signage and policies visible

-Sue Tupling and clients agree to the following in light of the Coronavirus alert:
+Sue Tupling and clients agree to the following general procedures:

 - Wash hands as per recommendations before we begin